This guide covers the overall requirements and configuration options needed to properly set-up and configure your Discovery Hub Environment.

-If you would like to deploy Discovery Hub in the cloud the next step is to Choose & Deploy an Azure Marketplace Template.
+If you would like to deploy Discovery Hub in the cloud the next step is to Choose & Deploy Azure Data Services.

 If you are not quite ready to move to the cloud, you can Configure & Deploy Discovery Hub On-Premises.

 Once you have configured your servers, accounts, & databases, you are ready to launch Discovery Hub.
 When you launch Discovery Hub for the first time, you must complete the First Time Set-Up of Discovery Hub.

 Configure Discovery Hub Services

 When you are ready to begin recuring updates of your data estate you can Configure the Discovery Hub Scheduler Service.

 Configure the ODX Server (optional)

 If you wish to extract and store large amounts of raw data in a Data Lake or Operational Data Store, you can Configure the ODX Server.

 If you wish to keep your production data separate from your development and testing environments you can Configure Multiple Environments.